 Dual Mandates and the European Union

-We examine such "lottery based procedures" in the context of newly developing parliaments in 19th century Europe, looking at both legislative and constitutional committees.
+We examine such "lottery based procedures" in the context of newly developing democracies in 19th century Europe, looking at both legislative and constitutional committees.
 This book presents a new theory to explain the choice of lottery-based procedures by early European elites, and uses micro-level data to demonstrate the types of politicians appointed under such rules.
 In particular, we focus on the cases of Imperial Germany (1871), Denmark (1848), Belgium (1848), the Netherlands (1815), Austria (1875) and France (Revolution, and 1870).
 With Brenda van Coppenolle, Leiden.